 - Keep

 bantimefinite.
 Infinite bans sound appealing, but they’re risky.
-You could ban yourself permanently - Test filters after every Jellyfin update.
-Log formats change
+You can ban yourself permanently. - Test filters after every Jellyfin update.
+Log formats change.

 Troubleshooting Common Fail2Ban Issues